Composite Fillings in Omaha &

 Here’s a general overview of what you can expect during the filling process:

 1. Preparation: Dr. Panneton will numb the area around the tooth to minimize any discomfort before starting the procedure.
-Once you can’t feel anything around the tooth, he’ll remove the decayed part of the tooth.
+Once you can’t feel anything around the tooth, he’ll remove any decayed or damaged tooth material.

 Caring for Your Restorations

-It’s normal to experience some sensitivity for a few days after the procedure.
 Dr. Panneton will provide you with aftercare instructions and prescribe pain medications if necessary.
-It’s crucial to follow these instructions to ensure your restoration heals smoothly:
+It’s crucial to follow these instructions to ensure your restoration heals smoothly.
+Some of the ways you can care for your composite fillings include the following:

 • Gently brush and floss around the fillings for a few days